-You will find in this section
+You You will find in this section

-~~~ Guidance and
+20 Guidance and

-66 lessons learned
+90 lessons learned

-Tools and resources

 Tools and resources

 Many countries institutionalise cooperation within the government and with outside actors to strengthen collaboration and to ensure policy coherence.
 Examples include inter-ministerial or inter-agency committees, cabinets, and advisory bodies.
 It is fairly common to set up a new institutional structure for more comprehensive national planning processes, like PRSPs.
 The problem, however, is that creating another set of institutions might just contribute to fragmentation rather than create coherence.
 That is why, besides an institutional structure, management processes have to be set up to foster cooperation and coherence.
 The quality and quantity of the information flow within and among state institutions, as well as institutions beyond the government, is decisive to foster policy coherence and cooperation (Kaltenborn-Stachau 2008: 18).